 Shaman, Medicine Man, Witch And Conjurers – What Is The Difference?

-Jeramy (left) and and his father Bobby Neugin (right).
-Bobby is wearing traditional medicine man bear hide robes trimmed in red which symbolizes the east, red spirit Conjurer colors of black and red as war chief, with lightening struck wood staff with horn top, scalp locks on belt (horse or hair taken from war games like stick ball) with matching pheasant, eagle feather designation, brass gorget necklace as a symbol of a high official station, crystal adorned necklace and unrefined pearl bracelet.
+Jeramy (left) and his father Bobby Neugin (right).
+Bobby is wearing traditional medicine man bear hide robes trimmed in red which symbolizes the east, red spirit Conjurer colors of black and red as war chief, with lightning-struck wood staff with horn top, scalp locks on the belt (horse or hair taken from war games like stickball) with matching pheasant, eagle feather designation, brass gorget necklace as a symbol of a high official station, crystal-adorned necklace, and unrefined pearl bracelet.